uptonking/note4yaoo/note-pm-list-grid-table-blog.md

 # note-pm-list-grid-table-blog

-## The simplest way to create a Data Grid in React
+## The simplest way to create a Data Grid in React - Tabelify

 - [The simplest way to create a Data Grid in React_201606](https://medium.com/myntra-engineering/the-simplest-way-to-create-a-data-grid-in-react-ccdd4368ee7a)
   - [react-tabelify](https://github.com/rishabhbits038/react-tabelify)
-    - /NoLic/28Star/201606
+    - /NALic/28Star/201606

 - We finally decided to create our own library 'Tabelify' from scratch.
 - Tableify is a highly customisable library that can be used to display data in different formats.